TeamDman/Reibans-Bot/README.md

 #### /reibans lockdown <enable|disable> \[all]
 Prevents messages from being sent in the channel.
 If `all` is specified, then it applies to all channels.

+#### /reibans lockdown setrole @role
+Sets the role for overwrites to be applied to when lockdown is enabled.
+Presumably, this is a role that everyone has, like @Lurker